-- You can open the file 1.4. pumping. ino under the path of 3in1-kit\learning_project\1.4.pumping. - Or copy this code into Arduino IDE.
+- You can open the file 1.4.pumping.ino under the path of 3in1-kit\basic_project\1.4.pumping. - Or copy this code into Arduino IDE. - Or upload the code through the Arduino Web Editor.

 Add the tubing to the pump and place it in the basin.
 After the code is uploaded successfully, you can see that the water in the basin is drained after a while.
 When doing this experiment, please keep the circuit away from water to avoid short circuit!